19 Sep What To Do After A Negative Property Survey

 Your property survey will provide you with peace of mind about the property’s condition or provide you with a bargaining chip to renegotiate the property’s price.
 A survey will uncover any issues so that you can make an informed decision on whether to proceed with the property purchase.
 This article will help you determine what steps to take if a survey presents a problem with your property and the survey reveals unexpected issues and is not as positive as you’d hoped for.

 Your property survey will outline any defects or issues found with your property.
-The Homebuyer Report will list these issues based on severity and urgency using a traffic light system.
-The full Building Report is more comprehensive and will detail any defects with supporting advice on how to manage, repair, maintain and rectify any problems.
+The Homebuyer Report will list these issues based on severity and urgency.
+The full Building Report is more comprehensive and will detail any defects with supporting advice on how to proceed with maintenance and rectifying any problems.

 The survey will highlight a whole range of issues that can affect the property’s value.
 These are some of the more serious issues that should set your alarm bells ringing:

 Japanese knotweed – Japanese knotweed is an invasive plant with roots that damage everything and anything in its path.
 Check if there is a treatment plan in place as Japanese knotweed can make the property more difficult to mortgage, and hence could seriously affect your decision to purchase the property.

 Subsidence – subsidence occurs when the ground underneath the property moves away from its foundations, weakening and compromising its structure, and causing it to sink.
 This issue can be fixed through underpinning but it can be difficult to find an insurer for a home affected by subsidence.
 It is advised to have a full structural survey and subsidence investigation survey carried out to investigate the issue further.